What Is A Content Management System, And Why Do People Need It?

 About Joomla:

-Joomla is a flexible open-source CMS.
-It is great for complex websites and online applications.
-It has a larger learning curve than WordPress but offers the best control to developers.
+Joomla is a flexible open-source CMS suitable for complex websites and online applications.
+It has a steeper learning curve but offers strong developer control.

 Best Features: